-Where did the Italian Monica family come from?
-What is the Italian Monica family crest and coat of arms?
-When did the Monica family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Monica family history?Sicily, one of the oldest and most beautiful island regions of Italy, is the esteemed birthplace of numerous prominent families, including the family that bears the surname Monica.
+Sicily, one of the oldest and most beautiful island regions of Italy, is the esteemed birthplace of numerous prominent families, including the family that bears the surname Monica.
 Although people were originally known only by a single name, it became necessary for people to adopt a second name to identify themselves as populations grew and travel became more frequent.
 The process of adopting fixed hereditary surnames was not complete until the modern era, but the use of hereditary family names in Italy began in the 10th and 11th centuries.
 Italian hereditary surnames were developed according to fairly general principles and they are characterized by a profusion of derivatives coined from given names.
 Although the most common type of family name found in Sicily is the patronymic surname, which is derived from the father's given name, names derived from occupations are also found.
 Occupational surnames, which are less common than other types of surnames in Italy, date back to the feudal era.
 However, under the Feudal System, occupational names did not become hereditary until the offices themselves became hereditary.
 It was only after an occupation was inherited by several generations in lineal descent that occupational names came to be applied to entire families, and so became a hereditary surname.
 The surname Monica is a common occupational name for a monk.
 The surname Monaco is commonplace across Italy, but it is more frequently found in the south of the country and in the south, it is often preceded by the articles "Lo" and "La."
 The Sicilian Monaco family, who called themselves Del Monaco, originally came from France.
 The Del Monaco family arrived in Italy under the reign of King Alfonso, settled first in Cosenza, and from there, moved to Sicily.
 One line of this family prospered in Messina, and another in Trapani.

 Enormous variation in spelling and form characterizes those Italian names that originated in the medieval era.
 This is caused by two main factors: regional tradition, and inaccuracies in the recording process.
 Before the last few hundred years, scribes spelled names according to their sounds.
 Spelling variations were the unsurprising result.
 The variations of Monica include Monaco, Monica, Monicault, Monicaux, Monica, LaMonica and many more.

-Another 155 words (11 lines of text) are included under the topic Early Monica Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Monica Notables in all our PDF Extended History products and printed products wherever possible.

 A look at the immigration and passenger lists has shown a number of people bearing the name Monica: Nicola Delmonaco, who sailed aboard the SS Alesia from Naples, arriving in NY on March 22; 1893; Alessandro Del Monaco, who arrived in New York aboard the S.S.
 Vincenzo Florio from Palermo January 7.